C-Norton/ArchivesSpace_Collections_Manager/ReadMe.md

 # Running the Project - For End Users

 # Running and Debugging the project - For Programmers
 The code entry point is in main.py.
-You MUST be using CPython, not any other implementation.
+You MUST be using CPython version 3.12 or higher, not any other implementation or lower version.
 At the moment, the only _supported_ editor is [JetBrains PyCharm](https://www.jetbrains.com/pycharm/), but it should be trivial to get the project working in your editor of choice.
 # Technologies Used
 [ArchivesSpace Rest API](https://archivesspace.github.io/archivesspace/api/#introduction), [ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake), [Keyring](https://pypi.org/project/keyring/),[Python 3.12](https://www.python.org/), [TKinter](https://docs.python.org/3/library/tkinter.html#module-tkinter)
 # Feature Requests and Support